Dealing with Sparse Rewards Using Graph Neural Networks: Proposed Approach

 \section{Proposed Approach}

-Following the approach we discussed in the previous section, we propose using GAT and GraphSAGE models to propagate information about rewarding states.
+Following the reward propagation framework discussed previously, we propose using GAT and GraphSAGE models to propagate information about rewarding states.
 We use two-layered implementations of these models with 64 hidden units.
 The first layer of our GAT model has four attention heads and LeakyReLU activation function.
 As for the GraphSAGE model, we use mean aggregation and ReLU activation in the first layer.
-We decided to choose the LSTM aggregator for the second layer since it is more appropriate considering the sequential nature of the data in reinforcement learning.
+We chose the LSTM aggregator for the second layer since it is more appropriate considering the sequential nature of the data in reinforcement learning.
 We use an actor-critic network with a three-layered CNN encoder to model the policy of all agents.
+The architecture of the encoder is provided in Table~\ref{tab1}.